-“We walk by faith not by sight” actually is a quote from the King James Version of the Bible.
+“We walk by faith not by sight” actually is a quote from the King James Version of the Bible, from 2 Corinthians 5:7.
 It is a good translation, but some modern translations read “we live by faith not by sight”.
 And that is good as well.
-When Paul talks about the way Christians ‘walk’ he means ‘the way we live our day to day lives…’ So the verse is not really about guidance in specific situations, as it is sometimes used.
+When Paul talks about the way Christians ‘walk’, he means ‘the way we live our day to day lives…’ So the verse is not really about guidance in specific situations, as it is sometimes used.

 Connected to the previous verse

 This famous sentence actually begins with the word ‘for’ which means ‘because, since’.
 The verse is connected to verse 6.
 “Therefore we are always confident and know that as long as we are at home in the body we are away from the Lord.
 For (because, since) we walk (live) by faith, not by sight.”

 Some may believe it is wrong to think through a difficult decision.
 Others may go even further.
 They believe that the work of doctors, lawyers, and psychologists should have no relevance for the Christian.
 They may believe that these things are walking by ‘sight’ and not by ‘faith’.
 Instead we should just ‘trust God’.